flayzer/TrueNAS-Scale/Installing SABnzbd & VPN.md

 - [Configure SABnzbd](#configure-sabnzbd)
 - [Backups](#backups)

 ## Configure Datasets
 Before installing SABnzbd and VPN, we need to set up the necessary storage configurations.

 1. Create a dataset for your Download Cache.
 This dataset will be used to store downloaded data before moving it to PlexMedia.
 2. Ensure that you have an SMB share set up for the next section.
 This will allow easy file transfer between systems.
-If you don't have an SMB share set up click [here](1.%20Installing%20TrueNAS%20Scale.md/#smb-share).
+If you don't have an SMB share set up, click [here](1.%20Installing%20TrueNAS%20Scale.md/#smb-share).

 ## Prepare VPN
 To set up the VPN for your TrueNAS SCALE system, follow these steps: